 The mission of the Political Science Department is to foster the goals and concerns of the CSUSM Mission Statement by providing innovative and interdisciplinary undergraduate education in the field of political science to a student body across a variety of diversities and experiences.
 The Political Science Department seeks to produce informed, empowered citizens who will contribute to their national and global communities.

-The campus application deadline for the 2018 Sacramento Semester Program is Friday, November 3, 2017.
+The campus application deadline for the 2019 Sacramento Semester Program is mid-October 2019.

 Dr. Kent Bolton's new book, The Rise of the American Security State, traces the rise of the American Security State from 1947 through the Cold War.
 In 1947 the U.S. Passed the National Security Act, which created a unified Defense Department with a civilian secretary of defense, what became the intelligence community (now 17 disparate yet sometimes redundant entities), and the National Security Council inside the presidency.
 In the book, Dr. Bolton used 14 case studies with structured, comparative questions to assess how this change has led to the militarization of U.S. foreign policy, and raised issues about the opportunity costs of the American Security State.